dominicrodger/dominicrodger.com.old/src/code/build-breaking.md

-Each of those will run in parallel, and you'll then get an e-mail with the status of your build, if it changed (pleasingly, it doesn't e-mail you for every build - open if the status of it has switched between fixed and broken).
+Each of those will run in parallel, and you'll then get an e-mail with the status of your build, if it changed (pleasingly, it doesn't e-mail you for every build - only if the status of it has switched between fixed and broken).
 Go take a look at an [example build result][build].

 The `--use-mirrors` stuff is an attempt to help Travis CI avoid